 Are you a youth with a passion for sustainability and an interest to turn your ideas into actionable solutions?

-The Talent @ SWITCH Youth Challenge is a 3-month programme taking place from August to October, as part of the Talent @ SWITCH Entrepreneurship Exposure Series (EES).
+The Talent @ SWITCH Youth Challenge is a 3-month programme taking place from August to October, as part of the Talent @ SWITCH Entrepreneurship Exposure Series (EES) and in partnership with the ASEAN Business Youth Association.
 Centred around the theme of ‘Sustainability’, this immersive, project-based experience aims to provide you with an opportunity to tackle real-world challenges issued by organisations and related to one of the following topics: (i) Food Security and Resilience; (ii) Liveable Cities; or (iii) Impact Investing.

 You will work in small project teams with like-minded peers and be guided by an industry mentor.
 The journey will culminate in a demo day, where teams will pitch their ideas to organisations that are keen on supporting youth-led solutions.

 Apart from working on the challenge project, you will also undergo the 5-session webinars under the Entrepreneurship Exposure Series and 2 additional skills-based workshops.